ItaiAxelrad/remote-sensing/posts/vectors.md

 spplot(mypointsdf, col.regions = c(1,2))
 ```

-The the difference between the objects `mypoints` and `mypointsdf` is that `mypoints` is spatial points object, while `mypointsdf` is a spatial point data frame.
+The difference between the objects `mypoints` and `mypointsdf` is that `mypoints` is a spatial points object, while `mypointsdf` is a spatial point data frame.

 ## Lines